- Home

 Video: What is palliative care?

-Watch video on how palliative treatment aims to manage symptoms and improve people’s quality of life without trying to cure the disease.
+Watch this video on how palliative treatment aims to manage symptoms and improve people’s quality of life without trying to cure the disease.

 Podcast: Treatment Options for Advanced Cancer